droberts-ada/teaching-react/week1.md

 ## A Picture is Worth a Thousand Words

-Our final big takeaway from delivering React for the first time is an idea we were already aware of, but teaching something new always hammers it home.
+Our final big takeaway from delivering React for the first time is that we need more images.
 [All sorts of research](https://journal.lib.uoguelph.ca/index.php/perj/article/view/3137/3473) has shown that regardless of learning styles, a combination of text and image is the best way to reach pretty much everyone.
 That means that lessons need pictures: in the textbook, on the whiteboard, and in students' notes.
+This is something we were already aware of, but teaching new curriculum always hammers it home.

 In computer science we face the particular challenge of a topic that is highly abstract and often multi- or a-dimensional.
 Rapidly branching control flows, complex data structures and intricate sequences of events and callbacks rarely translate cleanly to a whiteboard.
 However, by keeping things simple and focusing on one process at a time we can help to clarify difficult topics.